Grayfox96/FFX-RNG-tracker/README.md

 * encounters_tracker: tracks rng related to encounter formations and preemptives/ambushes.
 * seedfinder: used to find a seed given a series of action and the corresponding damage rolls.

-To track a PS2 run, open with the *-ps2* command line option.
+To track a PS2 run, change the ps2 setting.

 Place personalized notes files (*actions_notes.txt*, *drops_notes.txt*, *yojimbo_notes.txt*) in the main directory to override default ones.